top of page

 With the increasing number of pending cases within the Indian judicial system, there is a need for a mechanism of dispute resolution that takes away a substantial burden of the court.
 Against this backdrop, Alternate Dispute Resolution mechanisms came into play, focusing predominantly on Arbitration.

-GNLU Student Law Review will soon open for submissions for Volume VI, scheduled to be published in mid-2025.
-Please check this space for updates.
+GNLU Student Law Review will soon be accepting submissions for Volume VII, scheduled to be published in mid-2026.

 bottom of page